 A legal malpractice insurance claim is something no attorney wants to come face to face with.
-A claim can cost you time, money and even your reputation.
+A claim can cost you time, money, and even your reputation.

 Rather than focusing on the unknown, we encourage attorneys to learn more about the possible claim scenarios out there.
-We want to give attorneys the opportunity to learn from others' mistakes in hopes that you will never run into a situation where you need to file a claim.
+We want to give attorneys the opportunity to learn from others' mistakes in hopes that they will never run into a situation where you need to file a claim.

 Trust and Estates Claim Example

 Attorney Daniel Smith had been working with the Jones family for many years, serving as counsel to John Jones, and his wife Alice, and helped create a Trust for them.
 Attorney Smith worked with the Joneses to amend the Trust, which was signed by both of the Jones children, Jennifer and Stacey, as co-Trustees.

 Mrs. Jones passed away approximately 5 years after the first amendment to the Trust was executed.
 Following Mrs. Jones’s passing, Stacey and her father stopped speaking.

 Mr. Jones and Jennifer stopped by Attorney Smith’s office several times over the next two years to discuss the Trust.
 Mr. Jones expressed his wish to minimize Stacey’s inheritance and even discussed disinheriting Stacey entirely.
 Mr. Jones appeared forgetful and stumbled over his words.

 Jennifer was always there to help her father understand what was going on.

 Attorney Smith prepared a Second Amendment to the Trust, removing Stacey as a Trustee, and leaving Jennifer as the sole Trustee.
 Under the Second Amended Trust, the assets were still to be distributed equally between Jennifer and Stacey in the event of Mr. Jones’s death.